 All documents will be retained in a 'Child Protection file', separate from the child's school file.
 This will be locked away and only accessible to the head teacher and the DSL if a paper file.
 If an electronic file eg. using CPOMS (Child Protection Online Management System), it will be stored securely with appropriate levels of access.
-The creation, retention and maintenance of all child protection files will meet the requirements of the Data Protection Act 2018 (which includes the General Data Protection Regulations 2018)

-It is the responsibility of the final school the child attends to maintain the original child protection file until the child reaches the age of: date of birth plus 25 years.
+The creation, retention and maintenance of all child protection files will meet the requirements of the Data Protection Act 2018 (which includes the General Data Protection Regulations 2018) These records will be transferred to any school or setting the child moves to, clearly marked 'Child Protection, Confidential, for attention of Designated Safeguarding Lead for Child Protection,' and a receipt of this transfer will be retained.
+The chronology from the file and any key documents generated by the school will then be retained by the school until the child's 25th birthday or for 40 years from the date of birth of the youngest sibling within a family if they are or have been subject to Child Protection procedures.